Category » Spirituality

 Let us try to define what the ego is.

-The ego is the sum total of of one’s thoughts, beliefs and habits, together with the identification with one’s body.
+The ego is the sum of one’s thoughts, beliefs, habits, and identification with one’s body.
 It is the conscious mind.

-The ego is the identification of your awareness-consciousness with your physical body, emotions and thoughts.
-In order to express itself in the outside world, your awareness-consciousness needs the physical body, the emotions and the thoughts, and identifies itself with them.
+The ego is the identification of your awareness-consciousness with your physical body, emotions, and thoughts.
+To express itself in the outside world, your awareness-consciousness needs the physical body, emotions, and thoughts, and it needs to identify itself with them.
 This creates the ego.

 Your thoughts evoke feelings and desires, which lead to action.
-If a desire cannot be fulfilled, anger, unhappiness or frustration might arise.
+Anger, unhappiness, or frustration might arise if a desire cannot be fulfilled.

-As you see, the ego is not an independent entity.
-It is composed of the components body-feelings-thoughts, together with the consciousness that activates it.
+As you can see, the ego is not an independent entity.
+It is composed of the body, feelings, and thoughts, as well as the consciousness that activates it.

 The identification of the consciousness with this trio is very strong, and most people do not realize this erroneous identification.

-The body, thoughts and feelings are temporary and constantly change.
-This mixture creates the ego, and this often leads to various desires, fears and worries, to conflicts with other egos, to misunderstandings, anger and conflicts.
+The body, thoughts, and feelings are temporary and constantly change.
+This mixture creates the ego, which often leads to various desires, fears, worries, conflicts with other egos, misunderstandings, anger, and conflicts.

-Each ego considers itself as real, and desires to protect itself and gain power over other egos.
-This can lead to clashes, fights or even wars.
-Each ego is chained to its belief system, thoughts and ideas, and will do everything to defend them.
+Each ego considers itself real and desires to protect itself and gain power over other egos.
+This can lead to clashes, fights, or even wars.
+Each ego is chained to its belief system, thoughts, and ideas and will do everything to defend them.

-The ego is like a mask that you put on yourself and act in accordance with it.
+The ego is like a mask you put on yourself and act according to it.

-It is the ego that gives a sense of self-worth.
-To some extent it is good, but too much of it can lead to inflated sense of superiority.
+The ego gives a sense of self-worth.
+To some extent, this is good, but too much of it can lead to an inflated sense of superiority.

-If you continue to identify yourself with your ego, you limit yourself, your thinking and your actions.
-You think and behave in set ways, and can become intolerant and inconsiderate of other people.
+If you continue to identify with your ego, you will limit yourself, your thinking, and your actions.
+You will think and behave in set ways and may become intolerant and inconsiderate of other people.

 “Less identification with the ego-personality brings a sense of happiness and freedom.”